SAM 2++: Tracking Anything at Any Granularity: Introduction

 Our work includes a model and a dataset (see Fig.~\ref{fig:overview}).
 To ensure generalized tracking at different granularities, we start by designing \textit{task-specific prompts} and a \textit{unified decoder}.
-Specifically, we introduce corresponding prompts for different tasks in various granularities to encode various task inputs into general prompt embeddings.
+Specifically, we introduce task-specific prompts to encode different task inputs into general prompt embeddings.
 As for the diverse task output, our unified decoder, which is extended from the Mask Decoder of SAM 2, unifies diverse task results into a unified form pre-output.
-Next, we found that a simple full parameter-shared approach for task mixing training leads to performance degradation on all tasks, due to the different memory requirements of different tracking tasks.
+With this design, task inputs remain compatible with the SAM 2 prompt interface, while task outputs are converted into representations for the shared tracking pipeline.
+Next, we found that full parameter sharing in task-mixed training leads to performance degradation on all tasks, due to the different memory requirements of different tracking tasks.
 To address this, we introduce a \textit{task-adaptive memory mechanism}, which adjusts memory representations in response to the unique requirements of each task.
 This mechanism not only helps to offset the adverse effects of full parameter sharing on the memory mechanism but also achieves mutual promotion among multiple tasks.
-Finally, to enable "tracking granularity" capabilities in video, we utilize a data engine to construct a large and diverse video tracking dataset, termed \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG).
-The data engine produces training data through an interactive process, where annotators manually label data at varying intervals in different phases.
-Subsequently, after training on the datasets at different phases, the model is used to annotate the remaining frames, achieving efficient and accurate expansion of the dataset.
-Unlike most existing video tracking datasets, our dataset provides high-quality annotations at three granularities, including \textit{segmentation masks}, \textit{bounding boxes}, and \textit{key points}, resulting in a vital resource for training and benchmarking unified tracking models.
-Extensive experiments on several benchmarks from various tasks demonstrate that SAM 2++ enables tracking targets at any granularity with a unified model architecture and consistently outperforms task-specific models in all three tasks.
+Instead of forcing all tasks to write identical memory features, the task-adaptive memory keeps the shared tracking process while allowing each granularity to maintain its own state semantics.